 General information about degree requirements is listed below.
 For details on degree requirements, see information provided by the Office of Academic and Student Services, 111 Waverly Avenue, Suite 230, 315-443-9319.
 Information on specific requirements is available from the office of the chair or coordinator of each program of study.

-The School of Education offers the M.S. in more than 30 areas and, the M.Mus. in music education.
+The School of Education offers the M.S. in more than 25 areas and, an M.Mus. option in music education.
 Selected areas of study lead to public school teacher certification; others prepare students for roles in various educational and non-educational settings.
-Many master degree programs are available to applicants with no previous study in that field.
+Many master’s degree programs are available to applicants with no previous study in that field.

 Preparation programs meet the academic requirements for those with a bachelor’s degree in a field other than education who pursue their first certificate for public school service in a specific area.
 Preparation programs also serve those who are certified in one area but seek certification in a new area.

 Master’s professional certification programs are designed for those who are already certified in a subject area but want a master’s degree in that same area to meet academic requirements for the next level of certification.